eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 # Installing components individually for a Codewind remote deployment

+Ensure that you have performed all prerequisites detailed [here](remote-overview.html).

+Keycloak and the remote instance of Codewind can be installed separately, or installed at the same time.
+If you are unsure which procedure suits your use case, see [Planning your Deployment](remote-overview.html).

+# Orientation

+In this topic you will learn how to:

+1. Deploy a Keycloak, the authentication service used for using Codewind remotely, using Codewind's CLI
+2. Deploy Codewind remotely.
+3. Use the same keycloak to install additional remote Codewind instances

+If you have an existing, suitable Keycloak installed on the cloud, you can skip the deploying of Keycloak using Codewind.
 Codewind includes a CLI to simplify the installation process.
-Find the `cwctl` CLI in your HOME directory under the `~/.codewind/{version}` path.
+You can find the `cwctl` CLI in your HOME directory under the `~/.codewind/{version}` path.

-Use the following command to install components individually for a remote deployment with a new Keycloak and a new Codewind service:
+you will use the following command to install components individually for a remote deployment with a new Keycloak and a new Codewind service:

 `cwctl --insecure install remote`

-This command requires various flags to specify where and what to install.
+This command requires various flags to specify where and what to install which will be explained below.

+# Pre-requisites

-For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
+- For OpenShift, Codewind is required to run as privileged and as root because it builds container images.
+In addition, you must create the namsepace first.
     Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
-    - For Codewind on OpenShift, you must create the namespace first.
-To do this, enter: `oc create namespace <Codewind-namespace>`.
+    1. Create the namespace by entering: `oc create namespace <Codewind-namespace>`.
-    - If you are on IBM Public Cloud, you must install Keycloak and Codewind in separate namesapaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.
-    - For both IBM Public Cloud and OpenShift, run the following commands on only the Codewind namespace:
+    2. Run the following commands on only the Codewind namspace:
         - Switch to your Codewind-only namespace using: `oc project <Codewind-namespace>`.
         - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
         - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.

-## Deploying Keycloak
+- For IBM Public Cloud, you must install Keycloak and your remote Codewind in separate namespaces.
+    Run the following commands where `<namespace>` is the namespace into which you plan to install Codewind:
+    1. Create the 2 separate namespaces, for example, `oc create namespace <keycloak-namespace>` and then `oc create namespace <Codewind-namespace>`.
+    2. run the following commands on only the Codewind namespace:
+        - Switch to your Codewind-only namespace using: `oc project <Codewind-namespace>`.
+        - To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
+        - To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.

+# 1. Deploy Keycloak using the Codewind CLI

+If you have an existing, suitable Keycloak installed on the cloud, you can skip the deploying of Keycloak using Codewind and go straight to [Deploy a remote Codewind service].

 1. Open a new terminal window on your local workstation.
 2. Go to your home directory and then to the Codewind CLI:

 ```
 cd ~/.codewind/0.8.0